pkgw/cranko/book/src/workflows-dev/index.md

 The placeholder header line `# rc: micro bump` specifies the version bump that is being requested.
 At the moment, this just unilaterally defaults to a bump in the “micro” (AKA “patch”) version number.
-When the release is finalized, this placeholder will be replaced with a actual information as seen in the next line.
+When the release is finalized, this placeholder will be replaced with actual release information as seen in the next stanza.

 You can edit the bump type and the actual changelog contents.
 We view it as important that the changelog and/or release notes can be reviewed and curated by